pranay407/Tripmate/README.md

 # Tripmate

-This application helps user to make plan for their vacation
+This application helps user to make plan of trip or trpoic or club.

 ## Available Scripts